shankerabhigyan/cur8AIapp/Readme.md

   {'title': '"How Is AI Revolutionizing Our Daily Lives and Industries?"'}, {'title': 'Discover How AI is Revolutionizing Work and Life Today'}]}
 ```

+## Note
+- In case of any connection timeouts while testing the endpoints in the notebook, please wait for a few seconds and try again.